-As the Laboratory Program Manager for Advanced Manufacturing, Matt Ringer oversees NREL’s portfolio of science and engineering research completed on behalf of the U.S. Department of Energy’s Advanced Manufacturing Office (AMO).
+As the Laboratory Program Manager for Advanced Manufacturing, Matt Ringer oversees NREL's portfolio of science and engineering research completed on behalf of the U.S. Department of Energy's (DOE's) Advanced Manufacturing Office (AMO).
 He ensures NREL researchers and engineers working on AMO projects provide high-quality, groundbreaking results to our clients.
-NREL’s almost $10 million research budget from AMO is focused on advanced composites, roll-to-roll manufacturing, supply chain and process analysis, and materials development and validation.
+NREL's almost $15 million annual research budget from AMO is focused on advanced composites manufacturing, power electronics, supply chain and circular economy analysis, polymer upcycling and water.

 Advanced composites that improve energy efficiency and drive adoption renewable energy technologies

 Purification technologies that enable new water sources for domestic and industrial use